2022–23 South Alabama Jaguars men's basketball team

-The 2022–23 South Alabama Jaguars men's basketball team represents the University of South Alabama in the 2022–23 NCAA Division I men's basketball season.
-The Jaguars, led by fifth-year head coach Richie Riley, play their home games at the Mitchell Center in Mobile, Alabama as members in the Sun Belt Conference.
+The 2022–23 South Alabama Jaguars men's basketball team represented the University of South Alabama in the 2022–23 NCAA Division I men's basketball season.
+The Jaguars, led by fifth-year head coach Richie Riley, played their home games at the Mitchell Center in Mobile, Alabama as members in the Sun Belt Conference.

 Previous season

 The Jaguars finished the 2021–22 season 21–12, 9–7 in Sun Belt play to finish in fifth place.
 In the Sun Belt tournament, they lost in the first round to Little Rock in the first round.
 They were invited to the 2022 The Basketball Classic where they Southeastern Louisiana in the first round and USC Upstate in the quarterfinals before losing to Sun Belt member Coastal Carolina in the semifinals.